 Sex Partners and Pubic Lice

-If you have pubic lice, it’s essential to inform your sexual partners about the infestation.
+If you have pubic lice, it’s essential to inform your partners about the infestation.
 Pubic lice are usually spread through sexual contact, and your partners may also have contracted the infection.
 It’s crucial to treat all sexual partners from the previous two months to prevent the spread of pubic lice.
 This includes both current and past partners, as pubic lice can survive for up to 24 hours off a human host.

 When informing your sexual partners, be honest and open about the infestation.
 It’s essential to use “I” statements to avoid blame or shame.
 For example, you can say, “I’ve recently been diagnosed with pubic lice, and I want to inform you so we can take steps to prevent the spread.”
 Encourage your partners to seek medical attention and get treated for pubic lice.